 I had to go to ER as the pain was very severe.
 The earliest doctor follow-up appointment I could get was three weeks later.
 I was looking for some kind of relief in the meantime.

 Luckily I came across Ela who introduced me to Astym approach and how it can help me.
 In the first treatment I felt so much better.
 Ela was nice enough to keep a regular check on me between treatments.
 Now it is time to see my doctor and I’m debating if I should even go anymore. 🙂

 Therapy by Ela

 Concierge Style Physical Therapy

-Because of this I have had to deal with a lot issues concerning my body.
+Because of this, I have had to deal with a lot of issues concerning my body.
 But my biggest complaint that I have is very tight hamstrings and leg muscles.

 Through the years of dealing with tightness along with spasms and pain I have done physical therapy and still do, I have tried surgeries,

 medications such as Baclofen, I have tried Botox injections and serial castings.

 Some of these I no longer do because the treatment was very painful and not worth the short-term relief or the treatment was extremely inconvenient.

 So I have continued to stretch as much as I can daily, but the discomfort is such that the attempt to do a stretch is very painful.
 But several months ago my physical therapist